bmcphail05/jobtalk/draft.md

 Looking at the Fair line again for Buddhism, the probability of reporting Fair health in prefectures with no Buddhist temples is predicted to be about .5, whereas the probability of reporting Fair health in prefectures with the most number of Buddhist temples in the data set is .630.
 That's a jump of 13 percentage points across the range of Buddhist temples.

 Similarly, the probability of reporting Very Good health in prefectures with no Buddhist temples is predicted to be about .13, and the probability of reporting Very Good health in prefectures with the most number of Buddhist temples in the data set is .025.
 That's a drop of more than 10 percentage points across the range of the data.
-So as the number of Buddhist temples increases across prefectures, respondents are increasingly more likely to report Fair health and increasingly less likely to report Good and Very Good health.
+So as the number of Buddhist temples increases across prefectures, respondents are increasingly likely to report Fair health and decreasingly likely to report Good and Very Good health.

 I'll show  statistical tests in a moment, but there's a lot to interpret from these models, and I think the graphs are most helpful for seeing the patterns.